vimukthi101/StrikingSports/README.md

 TO DO
 #####

-1) add a user registration page
+1) add user re activate page